angstyfrostyneko/spotify-to-vimusic/README.md

 Go into ViMusic, export a backup, and rename it to `database.db`

 Put both of these files in the same folder as `spotifytovimusic.py`, run `pip install ytmusicapi thefuzz cutlet`, and run the python script.
 Once its done you can reimport the database into ViMusic

+### Its not perfect.
+Obviously not every song that's on Spotify is on Youtube Music, my algo is far from perfect, and this has been tuned for my english-japanese centric playlist, without much regard for other languages